-This and other illustrations marked Normans activist period.
-Something he could never achieve at the Saturday Evening Post.
+This and other illustrations marked Normans activist period, something he could never achieve at the Saturday Evening Post.
 He defended racial equality and didn’t embellish and idealize his works anymore.
 He showed the cruel truth that echoed deeply in the hearts of Americans.
 After 10 more years at Look, Norman’s health deteriorated.
 His arms started shaking and his eyesight dwindled.
-Despite still working every day, the level of professionalism that he was known for was impossible to achieve anymore.
+Even though Norman still worked every day, the level of professionalism he was known for was impossible to achieve anymore.

 Norman died November 8th 1978.